AnyBlok/AnyBlok_Multi_Engines/doc/ROADMAP.rst

 ..
-This file is a part of the AnyBlok / Pyramid project ..
+This file is a part of the AnyBlok Multi Engines project ..
-..
-Copyright (C) 2015 Jean-Sebastien SUZANNE <jssuzanne@anybox.fr>
 ..
 Copyright (C) 2016 Jean-Sebastien SUZANNE <jssuzanne@anybox.fr>
 ..
 ..
 This Source Code Form is subject to the terms of the Mozilla Public License,